smalos/nuBuilder4-Code-Library/browse_add_icon/README.md

 ☛ Create a new folder _/ressources_ in the root directory of nuBuilder and place your image files there.

-☛ Add this JavaScript code to your form's _Custom Code_ field
+☛ Add this JavaScript code to your form's _Custom Code_ field.

 ```javascript